pirosikick/eslintrc-editor/docs/rules/no-empty-class.md

 # Disallow Empty Character Classes (no-empty-class)

-**Deprecation notice**: This rule is deprecated and has been superseded by the [no-empty-character-class](no-empty-character-class.md) rule.
-It will be removed in ESLint v1.0.
+**Replacement notice**: This rule was removed in ESLint v1.0 and replaced by the [no-empty-character-class](no-empty-character-class.md) rule.

 Empty character classes in regular expressions do not match anything and can result in code that may not work as intended.